 Here is another look at a cluster of flowers from the yellow jessamine plant.
 These plants are attractive and bloom in many states from December through March and again in the fall.
 They can be purchased in pots in various nurseries as they are very popular.
 In the south they are often seen climbing fences, mail boxes and pergolas.

-This is an acrylic painting on stretched canvas of brilliant purple red flowers on a gold background.
-For further information about this painting, click here.
+This is a small acrylic painting on canvas panel.
+For further information about the painting, click here.